ankurrastogi09/Social-Service/README.md

 # Social-Service

-Social Service for auto post on social networks
+> :pray: This is an official Oyewiki Social-Service for auto post on social networks.

-In Development phase right now.
+# Overview
+Single service to auto post on multiple social network
+- [Facebook]
+- [Twitter]